 Collect Input

-You can either use the robotic voice you selected upon agent creation to give out the text, or upload a human voice recording.
+You can either use the robotic voice you selected upon agent creation to give out the response, or upload a human voice recording.

 The supported recording file types are: wav, mp3, ogg.
 Maximum file size is 4MB.